steviedave/WEB-DEV-GROUP-19-ASSIGNMENT/README.md

 </table>

 ## **🖥️ How to View the Website**
-To view the website on your local machine:
+- To view the website on your local machine:
-Clone the repository to your local system.
+- Clone the repository to your local system.
-Open the project folder in Visual Studio Code (VS Code).
+- Open the project folder in Visual Studio Code (VS Code).
-Open the index.html file.
+- Open the index.html file.
-Run the file using Live Server to view the website in your browser.
+- Run the file using Live Server to view the website in your browser.

 ### *🧾 License*
-This project is for educational purposes as part of Web Development course.
+This project was created solely for educational purposes as part of the Web Development course.
-Feel free to use and modify it for learning and personal development!
+You are welcome to use, modify, and build upon this project for learning, practice, and personal development.
+Attribution is appreciated but not required.
+Let's keep learning and building together!